vbocan/IPFLang/article/IPFLang_CSI_Article.md

 ### 8.3 Limitations

 Several limitations constrain the current work.
 Regarding implementation scope, the reference implementation provides only a CLI interface; REST API support would enable broader integration with existing IP management workflows.
-In terms of jurisdiction coverage, the example files demonstrate representative fee structures rather than comprehensive global coverage, and production deployment would require systematic encoding of additional patent office schedules.
+In terms of jurisdiction coverage, while the repository includes 118 production jurisdiction files covering PCT national/regional phase entry for major patent offices (validated by a domain expert against official PCT fee schedules), extension to cover additional fee types (annuities, oppositions, appeals) remains important future work.

 The type system expressiveness is constrained in that it does not support dependent types or refinement types that could express additional invariants such as requiring claim counts to be positive.
 A significant limitation concerns empirical validation of readability: user studies validating syntax readability for domain experts have not been conducted, and design decisions favoring readability (keyword operators, explicit block delimiters) are based on DSL design principles [16] rather than empirical evidence.
 This constitutes a gap that future work must address.